John Mason Neale

 Ode I. - Christ Is Born!
 Tell Forth His Fame!

-There was no translation for Ode II, which is omitted due to the severe and threatening nature of the source, "The Song of Moses," Deut. xxxii.
+Ode II. - There was no translation for Ode II, which is omitted due to the "severe and threatening character" of the source, "The Song of Moses," Deut. xxxii.
+See: Note 4 in Hymns of the Eastern Church for additional details.

 Ode III. - Him, Of The Father's Very Essence